 In the past he has taught a number of modules on BSc Creative Computing (of which he was co-convenor for many years), a third year module on Advanced Graphics and Animation as well as modules on the MA/MFA Computational arts and the MSc Computer Games and Entertainment.

-He has taught first year Introduction to Programming using Processing and C++ using Openframeworks in second year as part of Principles and Applications of Programming.
+He has taught first year Introduction to Programming using Processing and C++ using Openframeworks in the second year as part of Principles and Applications of Programming.
 His approach treats programming as a creative discipline and encourages students to follow their own creative interests in the projects they do.
 He is also interested in the social aspects of programming and learning and how to use technology to enhance social learning.

 He was one of the course leaders on Creative Programming for Digital Media and Mobile Apps one of the first English Massively Open Online Courses (MOOC) on the Coursera platform.
-The first run of the course had over 100 000 enrolled student.
+The first run of the course had over 100 000 enrolled students.
 More recently he has taught on a MOOC specialization called Responsive Web Development and Design and is currently developing a specialization on Virtual Reality with Xueni Pan.

 Areas of supervision